debashish49/ProjectX/README.md

 # ProjectX
-ProjectX is a user-friendly tool that displays laptops and mobile phones from popular Japanese e-commerce websites on a single app - for customers to search, compare and select the best product according to their preference.
+ProjectX is a user-friendly tool that displays laptops and mobile phones pre-scraped from popular Japanese e-commerce websites on a single app - for customers to search, compare and select the best product according to their preference.

 ## Project Functionalities
 - **Login and Registration System:**